Acromatic/rdr2-online-ahk/README.md

-# RDR2-Online-AHK Macros on GitHub ([DOWNLOAD](https://github.com/Acromatic/rdr2-online-ahk/))
+# RDR2-Online-AHK Macros on GitHub ([Go to Download Page](https://github.com/Acromatic/rdr2-online-ahk/))

 *provides hotkeys for several useful features in RDR2:Online, see list further down.

-*I tested this with my account.
+*Tested with my own account.
 If something doesn't work, ask by opening an issue *I evidently do big missions most of the time so if you have ideas for useful macros, let me know or just send them in!

-IF you delete your README and let the script generate one it'll display your autokey version in the new README below:

-Your AutoHotkey Version: v 1.1.33.02
-Midnight’s AutoHotkey Version: v 1.1.33.02
-Original AutoHotkey Version: v 1.1.26.00

-Language: English Platform: Windows 10 Home (64 bit)
+Language: English Platform: Windows 10 Home (64 bit) AutoHotkey Version: v 1.1.33.02

-Started by KeyMash , Sep 17 2015 06:33 PM
-Original Author: twentyafterfour First Modified by: StArL0rd84 Posted by u/REDR0VER68 years ago (2017) Modified by: OriginalEmpire

-Updated to 2020-21 by: Midnight ( January 2021 ) Rewritten for RDR2 by: Midnight ( August 2021 )

 Introduction: Everthing in this script can be modified to your needs.
 BUT BE CAREFUL!
 The Player Menu, Escape Menu, and Tab Menu have different delay times due to various reasons,